foreverfl/vscode/docs/remote/wsl-tutorial.md

 ![Python extension recommendation](images/wsl-tutorial/python-extension-recommendation.png)

-To prove that the extension is installed in WSL, open the Extensions view again (`kb(workbench.view.extensions)`).
+To prove that the extension is installed in WSL, open the Extensions view again (`Ctrl+Shift+X`).
 You will see a section titled **WSL: Ubuntu – Installed**, and you can see any extensions that are installed on the WSL side.

 ![WSL installed extensions](images/wsl-tutorial/wsl-installed-extensions.png)